Lewa Downs, Kenya

 Northern and eastern Kenya temperatures vary from highs of up to 40°C during the day to less than 20°C at night.
 Rainfall in this area is sparse and, when it does occur, is often in the form of violent storms.
 July is usually the driest month, and November the wettest.

-Call us on to start planning your vacation to Sirikoi or take a look at our itineraries to Laikipia and Northern Kenya
+Call us on to start planning your holiday to Sirikoi or take a look at our itineraries to Laikipia and Northern Kenya

 Sirikoi is a beautiful lodge set in a peaceful glade within the Lewa Wildlife Conservancy.
 The lodge comprises a mix of luxurious tented rooms and a couple of small private residences.
 Lewa offers some of the best game viewing in Northern Kenya.